All Episodes

 This is just the latest manifestation of how the Republican establishment is trying to rid themselves of this nuisance, which is us.

-He's a member of the uh Texas State GOP executive committee, wants to weigh in on this name is Bill.
+He's a member of the Texas State GOP Executive Committee.

 Bill, welcome to the program, sir.

-If they go to Philly Shafley's Eagle Forum website, just Google Eagle Forum on the right hand side it says, update protect your state's delegates.
+If they go to Phyllis Shapley's Eagle Forum website, just Google Eagle Forum, on the right-hand side, it says update, protect your state's delegates.

-There they list the delegates that have signed on to the minority report, and then they have lists of of um of members of the rules committee.
+There they list the delegates that have signed on to the party report, and then they have lists of members of the Rules Committee.

-Uh in other words, they list the states where the rules committee members have signed on.
+In other words, they list the states where the Rules Committee members have signed on.

 Do they really not know what's going on, these state people?

-Do they don't they have any idea what's going on?
+Do they have any idea what's going on?

 Only on Sunday did the Washington Times have a story.